snowhorls/hp-victus-arch-linux-setup/README.md

 the source directory is also meant to go in **~/.local/** but can go anywhere

 ## auto script/untested
-run setup.sh automate this process
+run setup.sh automates this process but is untested currently

 # Setup for Hp-Victus Laptop